Interview Preparation

 Your goal during interviews is to use the knowledge you have gained about yourself and the organization to convince the interviewer that your qualifications match the employer's needs.
 To do this, you must prepare, practice, perform, and follow up.

-Perform.
-Analyze your performance immediately after each interview, so that you learn something from your interview experiences, even that don't go as well as you had hoped.
-Meet with a career advisor to discuss difficult questions or issues about the interview.
+Reflect.
+Take time to think about your performance immediately after leaving each interview.
+This will help you learn from your interview experiences, even when they don't go as well as you had hoped, so that you can do better next time.
+If you're feeling unsure about how things went, meet with a career advisor to discuss difficult questions or issues about the interview.